Updated on 02-17-2016 by Julian Chokkattu: Added full specs of the Mi5 leaked from two different sources.

 Before this, according to a leak in early July, the specs were yet again thought to be different.
 For example, the display was said to be 5.3-inches — slightly larger than the Mi 4 — and with a 2560 x 1440 pixel resolution.
 The rear camera was listed as having 16 megapixels, while the front facing camera may come in at 6 megapixels.
 The rumor mentioned a Micro SD slot for expanded storage, a micro SIM slot, a 3030mAh battery, and Android 5.1.1 Lollipop.
 It looks as though the Micro SD card rumor may be right.

 Talk of the Snapdragon 820 started back in May, after a @leaksfly rumor said Xiaomi will pair the processor with 4GB of RAM, and offer both a 16GB and a 64GB model.
 At that time, the screen was expected to measure 5.5-inches and have a 2,560 x 1,440 pixel resolution, making it slightly smaller in size than the 5.7-inch Mi Note Pro.
-The new leaks suggest there will be two Mi 5 models, a standard model with 4GB of RAM, and a second phone with 3GB of RAM.
+The new leaks suggest there will be two Mi 5 models, a standard model with 4GB of

 Other features listed back then included a cameras with optical image stabilization — plus a USB Type-C charging port.
 Xiaomi may use aluminum for the phone’s body, and it may measure just 5.1mm thick.
 Finally, as part of the Snapdragon 820, the phone may use Qualcomm’s ultrasonic fingerprint authentication system.
 The fingerprint sensor was also part of the July rumor report from Mobipicker.